Creston-Kenilworth Neighborhood Guide

 Getting Around

-With a Walk Score of 65, Brentwood-Darlington strikes a balance between walkable areas and the With a Walk Score of 81, Creston-Kenilworth is highly walkable, allowing residents to easily access local amenities on foot.
+With a Walk Score of 81, Creston-Kenilworth is highly walkable, allowing residents to easily access local amenities on foot.
 Downtown Portland is just a 15-minute drive away, making commuting convenient for those who work in the city center.
 The neighborhood is well-served by seven transit lines, providing ample public transportation options for residents.
 For cyclists, there are four miles of bike routes, including lanes and multi-use paths, averaging 5.1 miles of bike routes per square mile, facilitating easy and safe biking throughout the area.
 This excellent connectivity ensures that residents have multiple convenient options for navigating both the neighborhood and the broader city.

 Schools*